Should Human Growth Hormone (HGH) Use Be Accepted in Sports?

 C’mon, yall know Mark McGuire was only hitting 15 home runs a year, then overnight they went to 60 a season… But he did it for the game.
 I stopped watching baseball til HGH came back.
 So y’all gotta keep it real.
 What y’all wanna do?
 Y’all wanna get money, y’all wanna sell hotdogs, y’all wanna sell memorabilia, gotta hit home runs.”Mar.
 25, 2008 - Rick Ross

-Gary I. Wadler, MD, Chairman of the World Anti-Doping Agency’s (WADA) Prohibited List and Methods Sub-Committee, was quoted as having said the following in a June 27, 2008 interview titled “Dr. Gary Wadler of the World Anti-Doping Agency Gives His Answers to Your Questions (Part II),” published by The New York Times:
+Gary I. Wadler, MD, Chairman of the World Anti-Doping Agency’s (WADA) Prohibited List and Methods Sub-Committee, stated the following in a June 27, 2008 interview, “Dr. Gary Wadler of the World Anti-Doping Agency Gives His Answers to Your Questions (Part II),” published by The New York Times: